kencochrane/docker-guidebook/docker-tutorial.rst

 attach
 ------
 Attach to a running container.
+To disconnect press Ctrl+P, Ctrl+Q.

 Parameters
 ~~~~~~~~~~